Camcan/phase-0-handbook/phase-0-prerequisites.md

 You are in your pre-Phase 0 prep period.
 Before you can start Phase 0, you will need to complete a few administrative tasks and personal preparation.
 Please go through each of these sections and complete each task.
 You should be well acquainted with our program by the end and will be ready to start Phase 0 by your start date.

-***
-# Before Entering Phase 0

-#### Introduction
 Please take a moment to read the [students guide](https://drive.google.com/file/d/0B5aB0OHeInzgODlnR2hQZXk3c0U/view?usp=sharing) if you haven't done so already.

-Phase 0 is an integral Phase of Enspiral Dev Academy (EDA); it is not optional.
+Phase 0 is an integral phase of Enspiral Dev Academy (EDA); it is not optional.
 We cover the fundamentals you will need to be successful in the intensive bootcamp portion of EDA.

 It can be difficult learning remotely, so we encourage you to work with your peers online and in person as much as possible.
 Please refrain from scheduling any vacations, trips, etc. unless you expect to do the work and have reliable internet access during that time.
 It is a fine balance between self-governed learning and meeting the expectations we set.
 There are weekly deadlines for challenges.
 On average people spend 20-30 hours a week on the challenges.